Updated: Feb 28, 2022

-In November 2017 crypto exchange company Bittrex sent its users and email stating different policy changes for placing orders on their platform.
-They claim to provide a more fair and efficient price discovery, all to improve the overall trading experience.
+In November 2017, the crypto exchange company Bittrex sent its users an email stating different policy changes for placing orders on their platform.
+They claim to provide more fair and efficient price discovery, all to improve the overall trading experience.

 This decision from Bittrex does not make life easier for crypto traders.
-Eliminating a buy or sell order in the system after 28 days may give you a headache, especially when you are doing this many times seeking to find the price you are willing to go for.
+Eliminating a buy or sell order in the system after 28 days may give you a headache, especially when you are doing this process many times, seeking to find the price you are willing to go for.

-With the removal of these stale orders Davinci Codes, has developed a app called BitFresh.
+With the removal of these stale orders, Davinci Codes has developed an app called BitFresh.
 The app allows you to link your user account from Bittrex exchange and refresh all your placed orders without having to go back and make new ones yourself.

-BitFresh is completely free and can be downloaded in Github.
-If you want support the BitFresh project you can leave a Bitcoin donation.
-To get started you mustlogin to Bittrex and generate an API Key and secret.
+BitFresh is completely free and can be downloaded on Github.
+If you want to support the BitFresh project, you can leave a Bitcoin donation.
+To get started, you must log in to Bittrex and generate an API key and secret key.
 This will allow you to link both the exchange and BitFresh.
-The user can set up the frequency that orders will be refreshed.
+The user can set up the frequency in which the orders will be refreshed.
 You can also set up how often the application requests new information from the Bittrex server.
-Bitfresh can work 24/7 on any internet connected computer or launched manually once a month to update your orders.
+BitFresh can work 24/7 on any internet-connected computer or be launched manually once a month to update your orders.

 BitFresh user view

 Bittrex states: “A general statement about market manipulation tactics: Bittrex actively discourages any type of market manipulation, including pump groups.
-Consistent with our terms of service, we will suspend and close any accounts engaging in this type of activity and notify the appropriate authorities”. - This statement gives me the feeling that the removal of stale orders are linked to market manipulation.
-Although it is not very clear because at the beginning of the statement the exchange assures that stale orders clog the order books, therefore alluding that their system can’t take so many orders”.
+Consistent with our terms of service, we will suspend and close any accounts engaging in this type of activity and notify the appropriate authorities.” - This statement gives me the feeling that the removal of stale orders is linked to market manipulation.
+However, it is not very clear because at the beginning of the statement the exchange assures that stale orders clog the order books, therefore alluding that their system can’t take so many of these orders.

-Bittrex is an exchange, therefore it will deal with crypto traders that have certain strategies to gain profit such as putting many buy or sell orders in different crypto exchanges.
+Bittrex is an exchange, therefore, it will deal with crypto traders that have certain strategies to gain profit, such as putting many buy or sell orders in different crypto exchanges.
 I believe Bittrex should have solved their problem by adjusting their system with these trading tendencies.
 Just taking away a trading strategy, like the removal of stale orders, feels very convenient for the exchange and not for its users.
-BitFresh gives you the possibility to go back to your regular trading tactics without having to remember to refresh them constantly.
+BitFresh gives you the possibility to go back to your regular trading tactics without having to be aware to refresh them constantly.